-Before you deploy a smart contract to the network, you should closely examine the code to find ways to optimize its execution.
+Before you deploy a smart coin to the network, you should closely examine the code to find ways to optimize its execution.
 Remember, the code you write is going to be deployed on millions of nodes; if it is slow, you slow down the whole network.
 This is why the block constraint on the Chia Network is dependent on the program execution cost of Chialisp that has to be run in that block.
-If you want to write a bigger, slow running contract, you're going to need to pay more fees every time you want to spend it.
+If you want to write a bigger, slow running coin, you're going to need to pay more fees every time you want to spend it.
 Let's go over some techniques you can use to optimize your puzzles.

 AGG_SIG_ME conditions which often represent a large chunk of the cost.